 - Having the News or Twitter component visible

 The main recommendation to improve page performance is to reduce the number of components shown on the page on load.
-This can easily be done by moving components to non-default tabs or accordion sections or by reducing the number of record fields shown.
+This can be done by moving elements to non-default tabs or accordion sections or reducing the number of record fields shown.

-However, it is important to consider if by hiding information users will spend more time clicking around to find what they need, and, therefore improving page performance to the detriment of the overall user experience.
-In this article, we will review some exercises to help improve your UI tests performance with Performance Analysis and Provar.
+However, it is essential to consider if, by hiding information, users will spend more time clicking around to find what they need, therefore improving page performance to the detriment of the overall user experience.
+This article will review some exercises to help strengthen your UI test performance with Salesforce Performance Testing Analysis and Provar.

 Exercise 1: Improving the performance of the Account Lightning page

 To try Performance Analysis for App Builder, I’ve chosen to edit the Account record page, which must be one of the most used across Salesforce, along with the Contact and Opportunity ones.

 By default, the Account Lightning page seems to load a moderate amount of components, which results in a predicted page load time of 2.7 seconds (as depicted in the screenshot of the original page and its performance metrics below).

 The purpose of this exercise is to reduce page load time.
 I put into practice some of the recommendations and performed the following changes:

 - Move the Activity and Chatter tabs to the main list with Related, Details, and News.